Álvaro Domecq y Díez: Bullfighting

 In 1934, before the war, he debuted at 17 as a bullfighter in Santander.
 He is deemed by most to have revived the then almost moribund form of bullfighting known as rejoneo, or horseback bullfighting.
 Rejoneador ("lancer") is the name given to a bullfighter who fights the bull on horseback.
 Along with the picador, a rejoneador is the second type of mounted bullfighter in Spanish bullfighting.

 In the 1943 season Domecq participated in more than 50 corridas, being feted in Portugal and as far afield as Mexico for his horsemanship, donating all his fees to charity.
 He retired from the bullring in 1950, a year after witnessing the goring and death of his close friend Manolete at Linares.
 His son Álvaro and later, grandson Luis followed in the ring.

 He established himself as a leading bull breeder of "toros bravos" bulls and pioneered artificial insemination to improve their stock.
 His book, El Toro Bravo, is still a textbook on the subject.

-He later demonstrated his loyalty to Francoist Spain by serving as mayor of Jerez (1952–57) and president of the provincial government of Cadiz from 1957 until 1967, when he became a deputy in the Cortes.
+He later demonstrated his loyalty to Francoist Spain by serving as mayor of Jerez de la Frontera, from 1952 until 1957 and president of the provincial government of Cadiz from 1957 until 1967, when he became a deputy in the Cortes.